Complexity of Quadratic Quantum Chaos: Conclusion and Outlook

 An intriguing direction for future work is to extend the analysis to include all three Pauli matrices, as well as higher-dimensional qudit generalizations based on $SU(d)$, $SO(d)$, and $Sp(d)$ matrix models \cite{Hanada:2025pis}.
 A key question is whether these more complex systems preserve the quadratic chaos behavior observed in simpler variants.
 Initial investigations \cite{Hanada:2025pis} of spectral statistics suggest that the answer is affirmative.
 Our Hamiltonian is fully \emph{dense}, and it would be interesting to sparsify the model to determine whether the chaotic behavior persists.
 In particular, it remains an open question whether the critical sparsity threshold scales with system size in a similar power-law fashion \cite{Garcia-Garcia:2020cdo, Orman:2024mpw, Nandy:2024wwv}.
 Generalizing the model to non-Hermitian cases, similar to the fermionic SYK model \cite{Garcia-Garcia:2021rle, Nandy:2024wwv}, and to open systems using Lindbladian dynamics \cite{Kulkarni:2021gtt, Sa:2021tdr, Bhattacharjee:2022lzy, Bhattacharjee:2023uwx}, represents another promising future direction.

 More broadly, it is important to clarify how quadratic (or more generally, small-$q$) models differ from large-$q$ models with emergent gravitational duals.
 A key question is whether these simpler models display maximally chaotic behavior at finite temperature, saturating the chaos bound \cite{Maldacena:2015waa}.
-In this context, developing refined measures of complexity that can distinguish quadratic two-body chaos from genuine many-body chaos would be especially valuable.
+Our model may share certain features with spin glasses \cite{Bray_1980, Anous:2021eqj} or other quadratic models studied in contexts such as quantum batteries (Sec.\,5 and Appendix C of Ref.\,\cite{Rosa:2019jin}).
+The non-integrable behavior of these seemingly simple quadratic models arises because their hard-core boson constituents introduce interactions, leading to genuine many-body chaos.
+In this context, developing refined measures of complexity capable of distinguishing quadratic two-body chaos from true many-body chaos \cite{Andreanov:2023nxk, Flynn:2024thf} would be especially valuable.

 From the perspective of eigenstates, through the scaling of fractal dimensions and SRE, our results demonstrate that mid-spectrum eigenstates of the quadratic models fail to reach the Haar-random prediction at any finite $N_{\mathrm{Spin}}$, approaching it only in the infinite-size limit.
 This behavior characterizes their weakly ergodic nature.
-An interesting direction for future work is to investigate whether the eigenstates of higher-dimensional qudit SYK models exhibit more ergodic-like behavior, potentially yielding analytic insights from \eqref{GUESREq}.
+Together with the observation of a vanishing cumulative OTOC, this suggests that fully ergodic eigenvectors are not necessary for the emergence of freeness.
+It would be interesting to contrast this with systems whose eigenvectors are fully ergodic: does approximate freeness appear at larger sizes (or later timescale) when eigenvectors are only weakly ergodic compared with the fully ergodic regime \cite{Jahnke:2025exd}?
+A natural direction for addressing this question is to examine higher-dimensional qudit SYK models, which may host more ergodic-like eigenstates and permit analytic insight from Eq.\,\eqref{GUESREq}.
 Moreover, due to the local string structure of constituents, the behavior of ground states can differ significantly from that of mid-spectrum states.
 Recent studies have taken promising steps toward classifying the stabilizerness of both ground states and mid-spectrum states in the fermionic SYK model across the chaotic–integrable transition \cite{Jasser:2025myz, Santra:2025pvn}.